rix1/cashflow/README.md

 1. Clone this repo.
 2. Make an export of your bank statement in any format you like.
-3. Copy the "description" (or similar) column and save it as `descriptions-testsuite.txt` in the root of the repo.
+3. Copy the "description" (or similar) column and save it as `./lexer/descriptions-testsuite.txt`.
-4. Run the main file with `deno task dev` or `deno run --watch --allow-read main.ts`
+4. Run the `lexer.debug` file with `deno task lexer` or `deno run --watch --allow-read lexer/lexer.debug.ts`
 5. To run tests, simply run `deno test --watch` to start watching for test changes.

 ## Contributing